racket/rhombus/enforestation/0000-enforestation.md

 Rhombus language likely allows extensions to create even more contexts, just like Racket program can have more contexts through syntactic extensions, such as `match` or Typed Racket.

+## Hierarchical naming and lexicons

+A language implemented with the Rhombus expander may have another dimension of name resolution that is orthogonal to different mapping spaces.
+For example, a language include a hierarchical naming strategy to reach a binding through sequence of identifiers separated by `.`, and hierarchical references might be used to reach mappings for expressions, bindings, or more.
+In the initial example in this proposal `weather.currently_raining` is that kind of access, as is `expr.macro` and `bind.macro`.

+The example language “overloads” `.` for hierarchical namespace use as well as field access, but the Rhombus expander minimizes any assumptions about the form of hierarchical names.
+A hierarchical reference must start with an identifier or operator that is mapped in the default space to a _lexicon_.
+A lexicon is implemented by a transformer that is similar to a prefix macro transformer (as explained in the next section), but it ”expands” to a new identifier whose binding is checked in a space that's suitable to the context—or it expands to a reference to another lexicon, in which case the new lexicon use is expanded recursively).

 ## Operator and macro transformers